alejo4373/backend-development-bootcamp/session_2.md

 }
 ```

 When we run our program again, now in our terminal we should see printed a single business.
-The business whose id matches the id we passed to `getById` in this case `2`.
+The business whose id matches the id we passed to `getById`, in this case `2`.

 **Exercises**: